explodinglabs/jsonrpcserver/doc/examples.rst

 jsonrpcserver Examples
 **********************

-Showing examples of taking JSON-RPC requests various frameworks and transport protocols.
+Showing how to take JSON-RPC requests in various frameworks and transport protocols.

 .. contents::